 Chuck has served as the National Legal Counsel to the National Academy of Recording Arts & Sciences, Inc. (The GRAMMY® Award organization), and has represented many leading entertainment and media industry institutions, including: Bertelsmann A.G.; SONY/BMG Music Entertainment (including The RCA Records Group, Arista Records, J Records and Jive Records); Sony Music Entertainment; BMG Music Publishing; Universal Music Group (including Interscope Records and Island/Def Jam); Warner Music Group (including Warner Bros.
 Records, Elektra Records, Maverick Records, Atlantic Recordings and Warner/Chappell Music); EMI (including Capitol Records, EMI Records, Virgin Records and EMI Music Publishing); Sony Pictures/Columbia Pictures; Hasbro, Inc.; Sega; Palm Pictures; Windup Records; Blackground Records; Ken Ehrlich Productions; and Primary Wave Music Publishing.
-Chuck also has represented many of the top personal managers in the music industry.
+Chuck has also represented many of the top personal managers in the music industry.

 Chuck has represented many of the world's most successful recording artists (including Madonna, U2, Shania Twain, Lady Gaga, Kanye West, Michael Jackson, Sting, The Police, Janet Jackson, Green Day, Ke$ha, The Eagles, Bon Jovi, John Legend, Bonnie Raitt, Trent Reznor/Nine Inch Nails, Sean "Diddy" Combs, Lynyrd Skynyrd, Maroon 5, Joss Stone, My Chemical Romance, Matisyahu, Cyndi Lauper, Whitney Houston, Meat Loaf, Collective Soul, Lauryn Hill, and Rob Thomas/ Matchbox 20), renowned record producers (including Phil Ramone, Rick Rubin, Jermaine Dupri, and Kenny “Babyface” Edmonds) and leading entertainment industry executives and entrepreneurs (including Clive Davis, Jimmy Iovine, Chris Blackwell, Russell Simmons, Clive Calder, Robert Sillerman and Antonio “LA” Reid).

 Chuck was appointed by President Barack Obama to the Board of Trustees of The John F. Kennedy Center for the Performing Arts for an initial six-year term in 2010, and was reappointed by President Obama for an additional six-year term in 2016.
 Chuck is a member of the Board of Directors of the Grammy Museum, the Born This Way Foundation (Lady Gaga’s charitable foundation), and the Board of Trustees of the T.J.
 Martell Foundation for cancer research.
-He previously served as member of the Board of Directors of the Multiple Myeloma Research Foundation, as president of the Kanye West Foundation, a charity devoted to educational initiatives, and as a member of the board of trustees of the Los Angeles Philharmonic and its Hollywood Bowl Committee, Americans For The Arts (one of the nation’s preeminent arts advocacy organizations), and the board of Carnegie Hall.
+He previously served as member of the Board of Directors of the Multiple Myeloma Research Foundation, as president of the Kanye West Foundation (a charity devoted to educational initiatives) and as a member of the boards of the Los Angeles Philharmonic and its Hollywood Bowl Committee, Americans For The Arts (one of the nation’s preeminent arts advocacy organizations), and the board of Carnegie Hall.
 Chuck was awarded the Grammy Foundation’s Service Award for his contributions to the betterment of the entertainment industry, and the Recording Academy’s President’s Merit Award in recognition of his "tireless dedicated service and counsel” to the Grammy Awards organization and its more than 20,000 recording artists, songwriters, producers and other members of the music industry.